-To date, interviews were attempted with 69 adults ≥16 years of age.
-Fifty-four of the 69 adults have not completed an interview: attempts to contact 19 adults are still underway, 22 adults could not be contacted despite five attempts to call them, 12 adults refused to complete all or part of the questionnaire.
+To date, interviews have been attempted with 165 adults ≥16 years of age.
+Interviews have not been completed for 125 of the 165 adults: attempts to contact 26 adults are still underway, 80 adults could not be contacted despite five attempts to call them, and 19 adults refused to complete all or part of the questionnaire.

-Interviews with Adults with BLLs ≥3.5 μg/dL Regarding Their Children's Potential Exposure to "Take-Home" Lead
+Interviews with Adults with BLLs ≥ 3.5 μg/dL Regarding their Children's Potential Exposure to "Take Home" Lead

-There were 15 questionnaires completed over the telephone with adults with BLLs 3.5 $\mu g/dL$ to 37 $\mu g/dL$ .
-Three of the 15 questionnaires identified children <6 years old in the household who were potentially exposed to take home lead.
-One adult with a BLL of 12 $\mu g/dL$ , who was exposed to lead while working at a firing range, had three children, one of whom was tested for lead, but their BLL was unknown.
-One adult with a BLL of 16 $\mu g/dL$ , who was exposed while working at a battery manufacturing facility, had one child that was not tested for lead.
-One adult with a BLL of 37 $\mu g/dL$ , who was exposed by a firearm related hobby, had one child with an unknown elevated lead level that caused the adult to be tested for lead.
-Contact information for adults reporting young children in their household were forwarded to MDHHS so that a letter could be sent encouraging adults to test the children in those households for lead.
+There were 40 questionnaires completed over the telephone with adults with BLLs 3.5 μg/dL to 84 μg/dL.
+Four of the 40 completed questionnaires identified children <6 years old in the household who were potentially exposed to take home lead.
+One adult with a BLL of 16 μg/dL, who was exposed to lead while working at an electric power generation facility, had three children who were tested for lead, but their BLLs were unknown.
+One adult with a BLL of 19 μg/dL, who was exposed while working at a firing range, had one child who had not been tested for lead.
+One adult with a BLL of 20 μg/dL, who was exposed to lead while working at a construction company, had one child who had not been tested for lead.
+One adult with a BLL of 16 μg/dL, who was exposed to lead while working for a motor vehicle parts manufacturer, had two children who had not been tested for lead.
+Contact information for adults reporting young children in their household was forwarded to MDHHS so that a letter could be sent encouraging adults to test the children in those households for lead.
 Additionally, a brochure about take-home lead prevention created by MDHHS was mailed with the thank-you letter to the interviewed adult.
+Further effort to encourage adults with elevated BLLs to test their children <6 years is needed.
+Ways to couple this effort with Michigan's new law requiring all children <6 years to have blood lead testing should be explored.

-Interviews with Adults with BLLs ≥3.5 μg/dL that are Pregnant or Breastfeeding or their Spouse is Pregnant or Breastfeeding
+Interviews with Adults with BLLs ≥3.5 μg/dL that are Pregnant or Breastfeeding or their Partner is Pregnant or Breastfeeding

-Of the 15 questionnaires completed from 1/1/22 to 12/31/22, the two females who were interviewed were not pregnant or breastfeeding.
-None of the 13 males interviewed had spouses that were pregnant or breastfeeding.
+Of the 40 questionnaires completed, the seven females who were interviewed were not pregnant or breastfeeding.
+None of the 33 males interviewed had partners that were pregnant or breastfeeding.